jimasp/behave-vsc/CONTRIBUTING.md

 - A. **`git add .` and `git commit -m` your changes**
 - B. consider if you need to clean up for valid testing (e.g. check the output of `git clean -fdn`)
 - C. start "Debug: MultiRoot workspace"
-- Then in "project 1":
+- Then in "project A":
 - D. edit a group1 feature file, change the name of the Feature: and save it, then:
   - check you can run the renamed feature from inside the feature file (first play button at top of feature file)
   - check the test UI tree shows the renamed feature (you may need to reopen the node)